VIG vs VYM

 The Performance of the Funds

-When people are looking for dividends, they are not actively looking at the overall performance of a fund, but that is necessary to show the growth of individual stocks and allow the passive income to be a nice bonus.
+When people are looking for dividends, they are not actively looking at a fund’s overall performance, but that is necessary to show the growth of individual stocks and allow the passive income to be a nice bonus.

 VIG is a much better performing ETF than VYM mainly because of its concentration in higher growth industries such as Technology.

-VIG has grown annually at a rate of 11.89% over the last ten years.
-It has increased 11.78% per annum for five years, 9.66% on average over the last three years, and has lost (-7.23%) over the previous year.
+VIG has grown annually at a rate of 11.84% over the last ten years.
+It has increased 12.90% per annum for five years, 10.22% on average over the last three years, and 26.72% over the previous year.

 These show you two different pictures.
 In the long term, VIG is outperforming VYM in total returns.
 If you seek an ETF with greater returns, then VIG is the ETF for you.